Bit-Apps-Pro/file-manager/readme.txt

 = Can I change file permission like cPanel? =

 Yes, file/folder permission can be changed like cPanel and other hosting management interfaces.
 It is very easy.
 Just right click on the file and you will see a menu named **Change Mode **.
 Clicking will open a dialogue box, where you can update the file permission, just like cPanel.

+= Is it possible to edit file using code editor =

+Yes, It is possible to edit writeable files in the wordpress directory using code editor.
+This plugin includes multiple code editing like "Ace Editor", "CodeMirror" and Text Editor.

 == Screenshots ==